zhaojj2209/tp/docs/UserGuide.md

 If you have any questions regarding Fine$$e, do check out [Section 7.
 FAQ](#7-faq).

-Do take note of the following symbols and formatting used throughout this document:

 <div markdown="block" class="alert alert-info">

 Do take note of the following symbols and formatting used throughout this document: